GfSE/CASCaDE-Verification-and-Validation/README.md

-# CASCaDE Examples and Test-cases
+# CASCaDE Verification and Validation

-Provide publicly available examples and test-cases for collaboration in systems engineering.
+Provide publicly available examples and test-cases for collaboration in the product lifecycle.
 CASCaDE is a project to standardize such collaboration in terms of data format and ontology.